Oil Ticks Higher After Challenging Week

 ADVERTISEMENT

+The prospect of rising production from Nigeria has weighed on prices at times in recent months.
+Nigeria is exempt from an agreement struck by the Organization of the Petroleum Exporting Countries and other major producers to cut output by 1.8 million barrels a day.

+A softer U.S. dollar may also have supported prices.
+The Wall Street Journal Dollar Index, which tracks the dollar against a basket of other currencies, fell 0.05% on Monday.
+Oil is priced in dollars and as the greenback wanes in strength it becomes is more affordable for buyers holding other currencies.

-Investors are looking forward to the release of a slew of data this week such as the International Energy Agency's report on Wednesday which includes figures on the state of OECD stocks.
+Investors are looking forward to the release of a slew of data this week, such as the International Energy Agency's report on Wednesday which includes figures on the state of OECD stocks.
+OPEC's May report, which includes production and export figures, will be released Tuesday.

 The data will give traders a better picture of whether a global rebalancing is taking place in the oil market.

-Last week saw volatile trading: Oil rose nearly 2% early on amid renewed diplomatic spats in the Middle East after Saudi Arabia, the United Arab Emirates and other Persian Gulf states severed diplomatic ties with Qatar, a member of the Organization of the Petroleum Exporting Countries.
+Last week saw volatile trading: Oil rose nearly 2% early on amid renewed diplomatic spats in the Middle East after Saudi Arabia, the United Arab Emirates and other Persian Gulf states severed diplomatic ties with Qatar, a member of OPEC.

 Saudi Arabia and others have long accused Qatar of meddling in their internal affairs and backing terrorism, allegations that Qatar has denied.